Bariatric Weight-Loss Surgery

 A gastric sleeve leak is a potentially life-threatening complication of gastric bypass surgery.
 It’s important to have a surgeon with specialized expertise in performing this procedure.
 It’s also crucial to have a medical team that provides excellent aftercare to monitor for potential surgical complications.
 You should know the signs of a gastric sleeve leak so you can report any symptoms to your surgeon right away.

+Our surgeons at the BASS Bariatric Surgery Center have been performing bariatric surgery since 2002.
+They have performed more than 1,000 operations and our patients have had excellent results.
 Our patients have lost more weight than the national average and our complication rate is competitively low.
 Our surgeons’ experience, teamwork, and attention to detail have helped to ensure successful outcomes for all patients.
+We have Weight Loss Surgery Centers in Walnut Creek and Brentwood for your convenience.
 You can schedule a consultation to meet a gastric bypass surgeon today.
 We look forward to partnering with you to reach your weight loss goals.

 About The Author